randyzwitch/randyzwitch.github.io/_posts/2014-09-01-rsitecatalyst-version-1-4-release-notes.md

 Of the changes listed above, I think #2 and #3 are the biggest benefit to end-users of RSiteCatalyst.
 The codebase is now much cleaner and more consistent in terms of the keyword arguments, has better error handling, and having a second person helping maintain the project has led to a better overall package.

 Where you'll see the most difference is that all keyword arguments are now all lowercase and multi-word keyword arguments are now separated by a period instead of underscores or weird caMelCAse.
-We tried to maintain the same keyword order where possible, to minimize code re-writes where possible.
+We tried to maintain the same keyword order where possible to minimize code re-writes.

 ## Pathing and Fallout Reports